costas778/JavaSpringBootGCP/README.md

 ## **Usage**
 Pre-requisites (use the commands below to check if you have anything missing)
-* AWS CLI configured with access credentials: aws --version
+* Gloud CLI configured with access credentials: gcloud version
-* **IE generate both Access and Secret Key on AWS IAM**
+* **Obtain the Project ID by logining into the GCP console or using gcloud projects list in the cli**
 * Kubernetes: **kubectl version --client**
 * Terraform: **terraform version**
 * Docker: **docker --version**